GnosisAssembler/discord-bot-demo/README.md

-# Discord-bot-demo
+# discord-bot-demo

 ![status completed](https://img.shields.io/badge/status-completed-blue.svg)

-A sample boilerplate for a discord bot with nodejs.
+Template for making a discord bot with nodejs.

 **Note:** You need [FFMPEG](https://www.ffmpeg.org/download.html) installed in order to use the audio functionality.